gerbsec/gerbsec.github.io/_posts/2022-11-21-htb-ctf-@-usf.md

 ```

 - that is an obvious command injection
-- search other files and i don't see any sanitization so i can input something like this
+- i search other files and i don't see any sanitization so i can input something like this

 ```
 $(find / -name flag.txt 2>/dev/null)